Mixces/Animatium/README.md

 - centerScrollableListWidgets
     - Description: Center scrollable list widgets like <=1.7.x.
     - Type: BOOLEAN
-- oldListWidgetSelectedBorderColor
+- listWidgetSelectedBorderColor
     - Description: Returns the old list widget selected border color from <=1.15?
     - Type: BOOLEAN
-- oldButtonTextColors
+- buttonTextColors
     - Description: Bring back the old yellow hover/grayish text colors like in <=1.14.4.
     - Type: BOOLEAN
-- removeDebugHudBackground
+- debugHudBackground
-    - Description: Remove the F3 Debug Hud background.
+    - Description: Enable/disable the F3 Debug Hud background.
     - Type: BOOLEAN
 - debugHudTextShadow
     - Description: Add text-shadow to F3 Debug Hud.
     - Type: BOOLEAN
-- disableCameraTransparentPassthrough
+- cameraTransparentPassthrough
-    - Description: Stops camera passthrough in thirdperson in glass/etc like in <=1.15.
+    - Description: Enable/disable camera passthrough in thirdperson in glass/etc like in <=1.15.
     - Type: BOOLEAN
-- oldTooltipStyleRendering
+- tooltipStyleRendering
     - Description: Restores the corners of the tooltip texture that were removed in 1.21.2.
     - Type: BOOLEAN
     - Note: If you are using a resource pack with a custom tooltip texture, turn this setting OFF to not cause issues!
-- oldSlotHoverStyleRendering
+- slotHoverStyleRendering
     - Description: Restores the old inventory slot hover visual to how it was prior to 1.21.2.
     - Type: BOOLEAN
     - Note: If you are using a resource pack with a custom slot hover texture, turn this setting OFF to not cause issues!
-- oldEffectsInventoryPosition
+- effectsInventoryPosition
     - Description: Restores the old potion effects status position in the inventory to like it was in <=1.11/1.19.
     - Type: BOOLEAN
-- hideRecipeBook
+- recipeBook
     - Description: Hides the recipe book from the inventory, including the button.
     - Type: BOOLEAN
 - cameraVersion